laravel/docs/eloquent.md

         User::observe(UserObserver::class);
     }

+<a name="observers-and-database-transactions"></a>
+#### Observers & Database Transactions

-When models are being created inside a database transaction, you may want to instruct an observer to only run these event handlers after the database transaction (if any) is committed:
+When models are being created within a database transaction, you may want to instruct an observer to only execute its event handlers after the database transaction is committed.
+You may accomplish this by defining an `$afterCommit` property on the observer.
+If a database transaction is not in progress, the event handlers will execute immediately:

     <?php